YouTube

 TURKMENISTAN BORDER

 The officer was happy to stamped me out but he wanted to see my visa for Uzbekistan.
-You might wonder why the Turkmenistan immagration officer wants to see my Uzbekistan papers.
-Well, its important as if I don’t have the correct paper work I would have to come back to Turkmenistan but with their strict visa policy it would mean having to apply for a new visa, something that normally takes up to a few weeks!
+The Turkmenistan officer needed to see my Uzbekistan visa to ensure I wouldn’t have to return and reapply for a new visa.

 Anyway I had the presidents decree at the ready and after airdropping it to him he wished me a safe journey and off I went.